 The lightweight plot – a trifle about a slumming billionaire – was originally created with Gregory Peck in mind.
 In the sophisticated hands of “woman’s director” George Cukor, it becomes a fascinating study of Monroe’s sexuality, helped by the fact that she and Peck’s replacement, French heart-throb Yves Montand, were rumoured to be amorously involved in real life at the time.

-British import Frankie Vaughan barely gets a look-in, apart from a few duets with Monroe, but Marilyn’s breathtaking solo on My Heart Belongs to Daddy, stunningly choreographed for CinemaScope by Jack Cole, of Gentlemen Prefer Blondes (1953) fame, is a Monroe career highlight.
+British singing star Frankie Vaughan barely gets a look-in, apart from a few duets with Monroe, but Marilyn’s breathtaking solo on My Heart Belongs to Daddy, stunningly choreographed for CinemaScope by Jack Cole, of Gentlemen Prefer Blondes (1953) fame, is a Monroe career highlight.

 At her most voluptuous, wearing a sweater over a body stocking, she doesn’t dance so much as swings from exercise poles into a multitude of male arms, moving seductively, all hooded eyes, pouty grin and swaying hips.